 According to Ayurveda, how you eat is as important as what you eat.
 One key to good digestion is to eat in a settled manner.
 Avoid watching TV, as the distraction interferes with the ability of the body to digest food.
 Don't eat too fast.
 Chew your food well – 30 times, according to Ayurvedic experts.
 Ice-cold drinks should be avoided, as they disrupt agni (the digestive fire) and hinder the assimilation of nutrients by the body.
 Your main meal should be at mid-day, as this is the time when digestion is strongest.
 Never overeat, as this is one of the main causes of indigestion and formation of ama (toxins) in the body.

 Cooking with fresh, organic ingredients can take a little more time and effort, but your brain, and indeed your entire physiology, will thank you for it and repay the effort with accelerated performance.
-Always think three things for a balanced meal: whole grains, fresh vegetables and fruit, and a protein.
-Also include some tasty spices like the Maharishi Ayurveda Vata, Pitta or Kapha Churnas.
+A balanced meal includes whole grains, fresh vegetables and fruit, and a protein.
+Also include some tasty spices like Vata, Pitta or Kapha Churnas.